blackfalcon/box-ordinal-technique/readme.md

 ```

 ##Key points to consider
-Some of the key points in the technique are:
 * All block elements that float only float above the @media breakpoint
 * It is only below the @media breakpoint that all floats are set to ``none``, widths set to ``auto`` and the parent block is instructed to use flexbox.

+##Sass 3.2 Bleeding Gem Warning!!! (see Gemfile)
+This project is leveraging a new feature if Sass for creating media query variables.
+This is a HUGE code saver!

+While this technique may not be the preferred, I am looking at you `@content`, this is an example of making a quick and dirty solution happen fast.

 Take a look at the code and hope this helps.
-And be sure to look for a sass version in the future :D